AnjanaLP/bookmark-manager/README.md

 As a time-pressed user
 So that I can categorise my bookmarks
 I would like to add a tag to a bookmarks

+As a time-pressed user
+So that I can find relevant bookmarks
+I would like to filter bookmarks by a tag

+As a time-pressed user
+So that I can have a personalised bookmark manager
+I would like to register with my email address
 ```